 Lastly I would like to thank the wonderful women who joined me on the tour.
 Thanks so much to Janine and Pat for travelling all the way from WA, it was an honour to have you along.
 Thanks to Pam and Diana from Sydney for all the laughs and thanks to Laima, Jo, Julie, Mandy and Angelina for representing Melbourne so well.
 Each of you shared the precious gift of who you are with me and I was honoured to be the leader of the painting part of the journey.

 As for what comes next…there are some more trips currently in the works.
-A central Australian painting tour and for anyone who missed out on seeing the spectacular Norfolk Island I will be leading another tour there in 2019. (tentative dates 16 – 23 July, 2019)
+A central Australian painting tour and for anyone who missed out on seeing the spectacular Norfolk Island I will be leading another tour there in 2019.
+This tour will focus on the landscape and plein air painting techniques with studio sessions on composition, and technique. (tentative dates 23rd March, 2019) Contact Norfolk Island Travel for more details.

 Happy Painting from Linda.